Bashu-011/Nyumbani_App/README.md

 ## Usage

 - Upon visiting the site, users can browse through available listings.
-- Use the search functionality to filter houses based on criteria such as location.
+- Use the search functionality to filter houses based on criteria such as location or listing type.
 - Click on a listing to view more details.
 - For houses available for sale, users can utilize the mortgage calculator feature by entering relevant information such as loan amount, interest rate, and loan term.